seamustuohy/seamustuohy.github.io/consulting.md

 * **Software Development** - providing organizations with open-source software development support that can include building prototypes, adding key features to existing tools, identifying, troubleshooting, and addressing existing bugs, codebase cleanup, and a variety of other possible solutions to suit your particular requirements; and

-* **Supporting Information Sharing** - facilitating the design of cross organization/project information sharing programs that can include creating and implementing data strategies, creating shared standards and frameworks, and designing and building data flows.
+* **Supporting Information Sharing** - facilitating the design of cross organization/project information sharing programs that can include creating and implementing data strategies, creating shared standards and frameworks, designing and building data flows, and addressing security and privacy concerns.

 ## Proposal Design and Writing